 - Strawman Political: Vortigern gives a speech calling for "a Britain which refuses to see race and differences".
 Hengest dismisses Vortigern's "liberal views" before beating him up and murdering his ambassadors.

-- The passage is not entirely clear, but it appears that the two youngsters did this in full view of drunken adult revellers.
-If so, this is yet another uncomfortable case of Values Dissonance.
+- The passage is not entirely clear, but it appears that the two youngsters did this in full view of drunken adult revelers.
+If so, this is yet another uncomfortable case of Deliberate Values Dissonance.

 - Tongue Trauma: One of the heroic Saxons cuts out his slave's tongue as punishment for speaking with a foreign accent.